-The MS-DEFCON system assumes that you have your Windows XP, Vista, or Windows 7, 8, 8.1 or 10 firewall turned on, that you’re using an up-to-date antivirus program (I use Microsoft Security Essentials, which is free, and I vastly prefer it to the giant expensive AV packages) and some form of hardware protection, like almost any router.
+The MS-DEFCON system assumes that you have your Windows Vista, or Windows 7, 8, 8.1 or 10 firewall turned on, that you’re using an up-to-date antivirus program (I use Microsoft Security Essentials, which is free, and I vastly prefer it to the giant expensive AV packages) and some form of hardware protection, like almost any router.

-The MS-DEFCON level also assumes that you’re using Firefox or Chrome, not Internet Explorer.
+The MS-DEFCON level also assumes that you’re using Edge, Firefox or Chrome, not Internet Explorer.
 If you use Internet Explorer, you need to be more cautious about installing those massive IE updates.

 I firmly believe that Microsoft’s Automatic Update is for chumps, and I’ve said so for years: go ahead and let Microsoft notify you when it wants to install something on your computer, but don’t blindly allow the ‘Softies to install whatever they want.
 Follow the instructions on the next tab to set Windows to “Notify but don’t download” its patches.